 Data: the existing NSF policies on preparing data management plans will be retained.
 See our Guide on NSF Data Management Plans.

 Publications: Peer-reviewed journal articles and juried conference papers, based wholly or partially on NSF support, must be deposited in the designated NSF repository.
 Either the final accepted version of the manuscript or the version of record may be submitted.
-NSF expects to make the repository service available in the fall of 2015 for voluntary compliance.
 In accordance with the applicable award terms and conditions, NSF “expects significant findings from research and education activities it supports to be promptly submitted for publication, with authorship that accurately reflects the contributions of those involved” (Grant General Conditions (GC-1) Article 45).
 NSF also requires grantees to acknowledge NSF support, assure that any publication of NSF-funded material contains the appropriate disclaimer, and provide the cognizant NSF program officer with a copy of the publication, together with the award number and other appropriate identifying information, promptly after publication (GC-1 Article 27).

 What repository does NSF require PIs to use for depositing publications?

+NSF-PAR.
 NSF requires principal investigators who publish peer-reviewed journal articles or juried conference papers to deposit a copy of the item (either the final accepted version or the version of record, as defined in NSF's public access plan) in the NSF public access repository hosted by the Department of Energy (DOE).
-The NSF public access repository is expected to be available for voluntary compliance by the end of the 2015 calendar year.

 Do NSF's public access requirements apply to me?